uday-7062/Graph-Project/PRESENTATION_OUTLINE.md

   - Automated metrics calculation
   - Comparative analysis framework
   - Interactive Jupyter notebooks
+  - Support for multiple file formats
   - Comprehensive documentation

+- **Data Processing**
+  - Handled compressed files (.gz, .tar.gz)
+  - Multiple format support (.csv, .edgelist, .txt)
+  - Efficient loading and analysis

 ## 6. Q&A Session (5 minutes)
 - **Potential Questions**
-  - How did you choose the graph datasets?
+  - Why did you choose these specific datasets?
   - What are the limitations of this analysis?
   - How could this be extended to larger networks?
   - What other metrics could be analyzed?
+  - How do domain characteristics affect network structure?

 - **Discussion Points**
-  - Real-world applications
+  - Real-world applications of graph analysis
-  - Scalability considerations
+  - Scalability considerations for large networks
   - Future research directions
+  - Domain-specific network patterns

 ---